If you run an ethically-minded business, it makes sense to bank with a provider that shares your values.

 Unfortunately, these banks are the top culprits for investing in practices that are harmful to the environment such as fossil fuels, tobacco, oil, and/or arms production.

 According to Make My Money Matter, a campaign led by Love Actually director Richard Curtis, the Big 5 banks have provided a massive $37 billion (£29.7 billion) to fossil fuel companies in the last 12 months.
-They have also been rapped for failing to pass on interest rate rises to savers as quickly as they do for borrowers.

 In contrast, ethical banks have greener investment and lending policies and pay their fair share of tax.